CANINE STRUVITE BLADDER STONES

 Some patients with bladder stones show no symptoms of any kind and the stones are discovered incidentally but there are some symptoms that might promote a search for stones.
-Bloody urine, recurrent bladder infection (especially by the same organism), or straining to urinate all would raise suspicion.
+Bloody urine, recurrent bladder infection (especially by the same organism and especially if Staphylococci or Proteus is cultured), or straining to urinate all would raise suspicion.
 Fortunately, struvite stones are “radio-opaque” which means they show up readily on radiographs.

 Occasionally stones are simply passed and discovered by the pet owner.
-If this occurs, it is important to have radiographs taken to check for the presence of more stones.
-If possible, a sample stone should be turned in for analysis to determine for certain the stone type.
+If this occurs, it is important to bring the stone to your vet's office for analysis, have the dog examined, and have radiographs taken to check for more stones.
+Patient care will be highly dependent on the stone's mineral composition.

 WHEN TO SUSPECT STRUVITE STONES

 Bladder stones come in several mineral compositions.
 The most common stone types are oxalate and struvite and since the approach is completely different for each type, it is crucial to determine the stone type.
 The stone type can be absolutely confirmed if a sample stone is available (either passed naturally or obtained via surgery, voiding urohydropropulsion, or cystoscopy).
 A laboratory analysis can easily determine the content of the stone and even determine if the stone consists of layers of different mineral types.
 Without a sample stone, there are still some hints that can be obtained through other tests that might help.